 For more information, see our study about European tourism market trends.

-5 .
-What requirements should your trekking tourism product comply with to be allowed on the European market?
+4 .
+What requirements should your trekking product comply with to be allowed on the European market?

-ISO for adventure tourism: trekking tourism is considered a niche market within adventure tourism.
 Safety is extremely important for adventure tourism.
-Three international ISO standards support safe practices in adventure tourism: 21101, 21102 and 21103.
-Additionally, some countries have their own voluntary standards.
-For instance, BS 8848 is used in the United Kingdom.
+Three international ISO (International Organization for Standardization) standards support safe practices in adventure tourism: 21101, 21102 and 21103.
+Additionally, some countries have their own voluntary standards, such as BS 8848 in the United Kingdom.

 - Study the ISO standards on adventure tourism.
 Use them to enhance your safety performance.

 - Check for possible voluntary standards in your target markets.